aersoares81/mia-helper-scripts/README.md

                         Output .fasta file
 ```

-If you don't provide any parameters, it will create the FASTA file using a 3x minimum coverage for each ste that also has a quality score >40.
-The default file name and sequence name inside the FASTA file is whatever you name your `assembly.41` file, minus the file extensions.
+If you don't provide any parameters, it will create the FASTA file using a 3x minimum coverage for each site that also has a quality score >40.
+The default file name and sequence name inside the FASTA file is whatever you named your `assembly.41` file, minus the file extensions.

-So, let's say you want a mininum of 15x coverage at a given site to call consensus, and you want your file to be named strict.fasta, you need to run it like this:
+Another example: let's say you want a mininum of 15x coverage at a given site to call consensus, and you want your file to be named strict.fasta, you'd need to run the script like this:

 ```
 python create_fasta_from_mia.py -m assembly.41 -c 15 -o strict.fasta